 The wedding breakfast was held in the magnificent Romanov Room after which Becky and James made their entrance into the Faberge Room for their evening reception underneath the crossed hockey sticks of team mates from Welwyn Garden hockey club.
 To top off the sporting connections, the wedding cake was adorned with hockey sticks and tennis rackets, a reminder of Becky’s previous career as a young professional tennis player.

-It was such a privilege to be a part of Becky and James’ special day at St Mary’s Church and Luton Hoo.
+It was such a privilege to be a part of Becky and James’ special day and photograph their St Mary’s Church and Luton Hoo wedding.
 We wish them every happiness for their future together.

-Just get in touch if you would like to consider me as your Bedfordshire or Hertfordshire wedding photographer and I will do my best to help.
+Just get in touch if you would like to consider me as your Luton Hoo wedding photographer and I will do my best to help.
 I also photograph weddings all over the UK and particularly love destination weddings!